Accessor Functions

 LearnAPI.feature_importances(model)

-The algorithm supports feature importances if LearnAPI.feature_importances in LearnAPI.functions(algorithm).
+The learner supports feature importances if :(LearnAPI.feature_importances) in LearnAPI.functions(learner).

 New implementations